+The ambient air monitoring data is used to determine whether [the] National Ambient Air Quality Standards as defined by EPA are being met, and if the state of Georgia has areas of nonattainment according to these standards.
 GA AAMP collects ambient air monitoring data covering both criteria and non-criteria pollutants.
 This data is used by several different groups and has many uses from public health studies to making regulatory decisions.
-The data is used to provide air pollution information to the public, including the Air Quality Index (discussed above in Section 1.4 and in Section 13.0), the GA Ambient Air Monitoring Program website (https://airgeorgia.org/) with hourly readings of continuous data, and finally producing a forecast of the air quality which is reported in AirNow and various news reports to the public.
+The data is used to provide air pollution information to the public, including the Air Quality Index (discussed above in Section 1.5), the GA Ambient Air Monitoring Program website (https://airgeorgia.org/) with hourly readings of continuous data, and finally producing a forecast of the air quality which is reported in AirNow and various news reports to the public.
 The data is used to assist in enforcement actions with permitting and compliance, and to determine the extent of allowable industrial expansion.
 State modelers as well as private consultants use the air monitoring data to help make these determinations.
-The ambient air monitoring data has been used by non-governmental planning groups, such as the Clean Air Campaign and Clean Air Coalition, and intergovernmental groups, such as Atlanta Regional Commission, to make recommended improvements for cities across the state.
+The ambient air monitoring data has been used by non-governmental planning groups, such as the Georgia Commute Options, and intergovernmental groups, such as Atlanta Regional Commission, to make recommended improvements for cities across the state.
 The ambient air monitoring data is used to determine whether National Ambient Air Quality Standards as defined by EPA are being met, and if the state of Georgia has areas of nonattainment according to these standards.